-Military tactics based memoir an autobiography called, “Seven pillars of wisdom” written by Thomas Edward Lawrence during the period of the Arab revolt in 1917.
+Military tactics-based memoir an autobiography called, “Seven pillars of wisdom” written by Thomas Edward Lawrence during the period of the Arab revolt in 1917.
 It has gained much appreciation because of the author’s remarkable expressions.
 The book seems more in the style of a novel than an autobiography.

 The military tactics and maneuvers are so eloquently described and Lawrence seems quite critical regarding the imperialism during that era.
 The question of the origin of the title of the book is questioned.
 Some refer to the originating idea of Lawrence for the Seven Pillars of Wisdom as a title from the list of inspired acquaintances on the literary side.

 Whereas, the clue of the title of Seven pillars of wisdom could be traced with Lawrence.
 And referring to seven holy and revered cities in the middle east.
 These cities included Cairo, Smyrna, Constantinople, Beirut, Aleppo, Damascus, and Medina.
-Some other writers took the inspiration from Lawrence’s book title and named their books using similar words.
-For example, John Ruskin named his book Seven lamps of Architecture.
+Some other writers took inspiration from Lawrence’s book title and named their books using similar words.
+For example, John Ruskin named his book Seven Lamps of Architecture.
 The book explains the author’s attached feelings and devotion to Bedouin.
-Likewise, the author is mesmerized with the learning experience received from the Arab Bedouins.
+Likewise, the author is mesmerized by the learning experience received from the Arab Bedouins.

 Themed around the Quest for Freedom in Seven Pillars of Wisdom:

 The book’s basic theme revolves around the Arab’s quest of getting freedom.
 And also the independence from the influence of the ottoman empire.
 The writer cherishes the moments of maneuvering the rebels against the influence of the Ottoman Empire.
-The empire had more influence in the Damascus city in the middle east.
+The empire had more influence in Damascus city in the middle east.
 The city is now the capital of Syria.
-The author in seven pillars of wisdom beautifully expresses the reoccurring and echoing process of the revolt in the aftermath of history.
+The author in the seven pillars of wisdom beautifully expresses the reoccurring and echoing process of the revolt in the aftermath of history.

 Even in the contemporary situation, the revolt of rebels in the middle east seems to be repeating history.
 The 2011 rebel revolt in Syria was vividly shown as the shadowing repetition of the revolt of 1917.
 Seven pillars of wisdom signify and relates to the enthusiasm expressed by the Bedouins upon being freed.
 Freedom and wisdom have a corresponding relation.
 With wisdom comes freedom, without it, no one yearns to gain freedom. ignorant people have never understood the importance of freedom.
 The revolt resulted in providing Arab Bedouin’s recognition in the world.
 Thus, the book seven pillars of Wisdom nurtures the value and zeal for freedom after reading it.